marcsello/minecraftd/README.md

         },

-        "minecraftd": { // configurations related to minecraftd behaviour

-                "console_socket_path" : "/var/lib/minecraftd/control.sock", // where to place the socket file that is used by the attachable console
+        "minecraftd": { // configurations related to minecraftd behaviour "logfile" : false, // Redirect logging from stderr to a file (won't ever needed probably) "console_socket_path" : "/var/lib/minecraftd/control.sock", // where to place the socket file that is used by the attachable console
                 "history_length" : 10, // last n lines to transmit when a new client is connected (use false or null to disable)
                 "log_level" : "INFO" // ... the log level